photoprism/photoprism-docs/docs/user-guide/advanced/metadata.md

 This is an ongoing task.
 If you are using certain standard exif or xmp fields that are not supported yet, feel free to open an issue or pull request.

-//Do we detect updates in exif or xmp files?
-And during complete rescan or normal index?

 PhotoPrism does not yet write back changes to EXIF or XMP (see [discussion](https://github.com/photoprism/photoprism/discussions/1092)).

 We want you to have access to your metadata independent from PhotoPrism or its database,